davetron5000/naildrivin5.com/_posts/2023-01-30-toolchain-for-building-programming-books.md

 With a sufficiently complex system, a carefully-crafted web of dependencies can result in very fast incremental builds and very little waste.
 This means fast feedback cycles.
 It works best when everything is file-based.

-So, I made sure that my agumented-markdown-to-plain-markdown toolchain operated *per file*.
+So, I made sure that my agumented-markdown-to-plain-markdown toolchain operated *per file* and that I created one file per section of the book (as opposed to one per chapter or one big file).
 It knew that if `12-03.md` had not changed, there was no reason to process it.
 Thus, if I changed `12-04.md`, along with the snapshotting system, my `Makefile` would *not* process `12-03.md`, would restore `12-03`'s snapshot, then process `12-04.md`.